 Chartered Accountancy and Company Secretary are two sought-after courses coming under the Commerce stream.
-Regarded as frequently opted courses after 12 Commerce, both CA and CS are often considered as interrelated in terms of course content and professional job profiles.
-However, they may seem similar but are actually CA and CS are two different courses that emphasize two separate departments in a business firm.
-They are also named amongst the toughest exams in India.
+Regarded as frequently opted courses after 12 Commerce, both CA and CS are often considered interrelated in terms of course content and professional job profiles.
+However, they may seem similar but actually CA and CS are two different courses that emphasize two separate departments in a business firm.
+They are also named among the toughest exams in India.
 For all those going through the conundrum of how to decide between these two, here is a blog elucidating the difference between CA and CS.

 This Blog Includes: